awpala/my-omscs-notes/cs-6290/12-cache-review.md

 The third approach (building the entire library at home) is very expensive, while conferring very little benefit in the process.
 While it *does* save the inconvenience of traveling round-trip to the library, it does *not* solve the problem of requiring to search among many books, locating them on the shelves, etc.
   * Correspondingly, this is another ill-advised strategy, as it is generally ***desirable*** to have relatively few books of particular interest, rather than to have many books which require slow lookup.

-Therefore, just a student is faced with these choices regarding the library, similar principles apply to a **processor** requiring access to **main memory**: Rather than going to main memory to fetch *every* single memory location, instead it will only retrieve the content of the memory locations of particular interest (and only a limited amount of such content, to prevent from degenerating back to slow-access behavior).
+Therefore, just as a student is faced with these choices regarding the library, similar principles apply to a **processor** requiring access to **main memory**: Rather than going to main memory to fetch *every* single memory location, instead it will only retrieve the content of the memory locations of particular interest (and only a limited amount of such content, to prevent from degenerating back to slow-access behavior).
   * For this purpose, to store such a selected subset of useful information retrieved from main memory, the processors uses a small repository of such information which is called the **cache** in the context of such memory accesses.

 ## 8. Cache Quiz Question and Answers